-Quantifying and constraining terrestrial biosphere model (TBM) uncertainty and global carbon dynamics via model-data integration
+Quantifying and constraining terrestrial biosphere model (TBM) uncertainty and global carbon budget projections via data assimilation

 The ocean and land absorb ~50% of anthropogenic CO2 emissions; therefore, they act as a global C sink.
 Uncertainty in TBM carbon sink projections is high; some models even predict the land may switch from a C sink to a source by the end of the century.
 There is an urgent need to address this issue – without accurate sink estimates, we cannot quantify the level of C emissions that will keep us within a 2°C rise in temperature.